Yaroster/skoomaDen.me/src/content/blog/New Horizons The Hollow Evolution of a Beloved Series.md

 Where is the sense of community?
 No club, no disco—nothing feels alive. <mark>The shopping experience is static and lifeless, a far cry from the thriving town that [New Leaf](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf) gave us.</mark> You could even donate your items before—now, you’re left with a feeling of pointlessness.
 And without an upgrade system, the shops feel like an afterthought.

 ## The Sounds of Stagnation

-While [New Horizons](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) introduced some decent new KK Slider tracks, the hourly music you hear throughout the day feels uninspired.
-In [New Leaf](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf), each track added to the charm of the town.
-[New Horizons](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) tries to create an island vibe, but it doesn’t hit the mark.
-Only a few tracks stand out, and the rest are forgettable.
+While [*New Horizons*](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) introduced some decent new KK Slider tracks, the hourly music throughout the day feels uninspired.
+In [*New Leaf*](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf), each hour had its own soundtrack that contributed to the day’s rhythm and emotional connection. <mark>In both games, music shaped the atmosphere, but *New Leaf* made each hour feel distinct, adding depth to your experience.</mark>

+[*New Horizons*](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) tries to create a laid-back island vibe, but it doesn’t hit the mark.
+Most tracks are forgettable, and only a few stand out.
+The game’s release also felt incomplete.
+Features like Kap’n and Katrina were added months after launch, making the game feel like it was constantly playing catch-up. <mark>It felt like they were reacting to complaints rather than delivering a complete experience from the start.</mark>

 ![](image-120.png)

-The game’s release also felt incomplete.
-Features like Kap’n and Katrina were added months after launch, and this trickle of content made the game feel unfinished, like it was always playing catch-up. <mark>It felt like they were reacting to complaints rather than delivering a full experience from the start.</mark>

 ## Multiplayer and Mini-Games

-In [New Leaf](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf), multiplayer was engaging thanks to the mini-games on Tortimer Island.
-[New Horizons](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons)?
+In [*New Leaf*](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf), multiplayer was engaging thanks to the mini-games on Tortimer Island.
+These tours allowed players to participate in fun activities like bug catching, fishing contests, and even maze games, fostering a sense of shared experience. <mark>The interactivity brought friends together, and each visit felt purposeful.</mark>

+[*New Horizons*](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons)?
 Multiplayer feels pointless.
-There’s no real interaction, no shared experiences—just wandering around other islands with little purpose.
-The mini-games were a huge loss, and without them, multiplayer feels hollow.
+Even though a lot more players can now join, there’s no real interaction or engaging activities to do together—just wandering around islands.
+The absence of mini-games leaves the multiplayer feeling hollow. <mark>It's a missed opportunity to create meaningful bonds, making *New Horizons*’ multiplayer far less connected than *New Leaf*’s.</mark>

 ![](image-121.png)

-Even though a lot more players can now play together, the experience feels less connected.
-The island tours were a fun way to bond with friends, and their absence is sorely felt. <mark>It’s a shame that [New Horizons](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) missed the mark on what made multiplayer in [New Leaf](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf) so special.</mark> <br><br>

 ## Bright Spots Amidst the Flaws

 ![](image-122.png)

+The crafting system, while new to the *Animal Crossing* formula, adds a layer of engagement.
+However, for nostalgic players, crafting felt unnecessary—it wasn’t part of the original charm.
+It’s nice, but doesn’t always mesh with the cozy simplicity that long-time fans love.

-The crafting system, while not part of the original *Animal Crossing* formula, does add a layer of engagement.
-And the museum?
-Absolutely stunning. <mark>This is one area where [New Horizons](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) truly shines.</mark> The museum’s design is breathtaking, and Celeste’s addition, with star recipes and stargazing, gives her a real purpose, unlike in previous games.
+As for the museum?
+Absolutely stunning. <mark>This is one area where [*New Horizons*](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) truly shines.</mark> The design is breathtaking, and Celeste now has a real purpose, offering star recipes and stargazing opportunities that weren’t present before.
+This gave her a deeper role, unlike in previous entries.

 ![](image-123.png)

 ## The Sandbox Problem: Freedom and No Connection

-At its core, [New Horizons](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) feels more like a sandbox game than an authentic *Animal Crossing* experience.
-It’s become a task-driven game where you have to create your own objectives.
-In [New Leaf](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf), the connection to your town was natural.
-You felt like you were part of something growing and alive. <mark>[New Horizons](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) turns that into a project-management game where you’re the capitalist overseer.</mark> <br>
+At its core, [*New Horizons*](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) feels more like a sandbox game than an authentic *Animal Crossing* experience.
+The freedom to design your island is impressive, but it also strips away the connection players had to their towns. <mark>In *New Leaf*, you felt like a part of something alive and growing, but *New Horizons* transforms that into a task-driven, goal-oriented project-management game.</mark>

+[*New Horizons*](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) introduces a capitalist undertone, where every action is geared towards efficiency rather than fostering emotional ties with your town.

 ![](image-124.png)

 ## What Happened to the Heart of Animal Crossing?